 - Which method is cheaper?

-A signature debit transaction is when you process a debit card by having your customer sign the sales receipt instead of entering her PIN number.
+A signature debit transaction is when you process a debit card by having your customer sign the sales receipt instead of entering a PIN.
 It’s sometimes referred to as running the card “as credit” but it’s still considered a debit transaction.
+Some machines have a “bypass PIN” option, which turns the transaction into signature debit.

-A PIN debit transaction occurs when a customer enter her personal identification number (PIN) to make a purchase.
+A PIN debit transaction occurs when a customer enters a personal identification number (PIN) to make a purchase.
 Processing debit cards using a PIN causes transactions to be routed through debit networks instead of credit networks.

 In the case of a PIN debit transaction, the debit network through which the transaction is routed will determine the charge for the transaction.